Valon closes on $50M a16z-led Series A to grow mobile-first mortgage servicing platform – TechCrunch

 The Fannie Mae approval only serves as further validation of the platform the team has created, she added.

-Valon plans to use its new capital to triple headcount to about 100 by year’s end as well as to acquire more mortgage servicing rights (MSR) contracts to service.
+Valon plans to use its new capital to triple headcount to about 100 by year’s end, as well as to acquire more mortgage servicing rights (MSR) contracts to service.